 Both of these companies are future-proofing their models by thinking ahead when many of these goals could become a legal requirement.

 Another big part of sustainability—both environmental and business sustainability—is returns.
 Each year, 5 billion pounds of returned goods end up in landfill.
 Within retail, fashion and apparel has both the highest return rates and highest environmental impact.
 In fact, apparel and footwear together account for more than 8% of global climate impact—a larger percentage than all airline flights and maritime shipping trips combined.
 Many retailers consider returns to be the cost of doing business.
 But what happens to products once they are returned?
-Many of them are discarded as they’re not “perfect” enough to resell.
+Many of them are discarded as they cant be resold.
 If retailers were given better visibility into what happens to these products once they are returned, they would be better equipped to reduce, reuse, and recycle these items, which would help them reach their sustainability goals.

 How much are you scrapping and how much can be sold at full retail or discount?
 How can retailers understand the impacts of returns?
 This is where Chief Returns Officer comes in to play.
 Understanding returns trends enables retailers to make better buys and acquire only inventory that is needed.
 Furthermore, retailers should offer more sustainable options for returns, like BORIS (buy-online-return-in-store), which decreases the number of emissions from trucks returning unwanted product.

-- Less returns mean a decreased need for returns handling (and decreased carbon emissions)
+- More "keeps" (fewer returns) mean a decreased need for returns handling—and decreased carbon emissions

 3. Optimize On-Hand Inventory